 How to combat this?
 Well, intermittent fasting offers a unique solution.
 By randomly skipping meals and varying the intervals that we eat, we can break our current habit of feeding 3 times a day, come hell or high water.
 We no longer have a conditioned response of hunger every 3-5 hours.
 We would no longer become hungry simply because the time is 12:00.
 Instead, we would still get the unconditioned response of hunger, but not the conditioned one.
 That is, ‘you get hungry because you are hungry’, rather than ‘you get hungry because it’s noon’.

 Similarly, by not eating throughout the entire day, we can break any associations between food and anything else – TV, movies, car rides, ball game etc. Here’s the solution.
 Eat only at mealtimes and at the table.
 No eating at your computer station.
 No eating in the car.
 No eating on the couch.
 No eating in bed.
 No eating in the lecture hall.
 No eating at the ball game.
-No eating on the toilet.
-(OK, that last one is gross, but I’ve seen it!).

 Our current Western food environment, of course, strives to do the opposite.
 There is a coffee shop or fast food restaurant on every corner.
 There are vending machines in every nook and cranny of every building in North America.
 In every conference, even at the Canadian Obesity Network, each break time is greeted by fattening muffins and cookies.
 Ironic and funny if not so heartbreaking.
 (Yes, we are doctors that treat obesity.
 Oh look, muffin!
 I’ll just eat it in the lecture hall even though I’m not really hungry!)

 Breaking the habit